 Note: You must be connected to your company intranet or to the World Wide Web (or both) to be able to use Internet Explorer.
-For information on connecting to the Internet, as well as further information on the Internet Explorer tool, see the Windows manual provided with your computer.
+For information on connecting to the Internet, as well as further information about Internet Explorer, see the operating system manual provided with your computer.